RyanGA09/books-to-scrape-scraping-beautifulsoup-v2/README.md

       jupyter notebook
       ```

-   2. Open `WebScrapingExperiment.ipynb` in the Jupyter interface and run the cells sequentially.
+   2. Open `WebScrapingExperiment.ipynb` &  `WebImageScrapingExperiment.ipynb` in the Jupyter interface and run the cells sequentially.

       This notebook allows for interactive scraping and image downloading.

       **💡 Note:**

       If you are developing using Visual Studio Code (VSCode), PyCharm, or any other external IDE, you don't have to run the _jupyter notebook_ command.
-Simply open the notebook file (`WebScrapingExperiment.ipynb`) directly inside your IDE, then run the code directly from there without the need to open Jupyter Notebook through a browser.
+Simply open the notebook file (`WebScrapingExperiment.ipynb` &  `WebImageScrapingExperiment.ipynb`) directly inside your IDE, then run the code directly from there without the need to open Jupyter Notebook through a browser.

 ## 🧠 How It Works